-A young man named Saul was bent on murdering all the Christians he could.
-He was a Jew, a Pharisee (well-versed in the Law of Moses), a man of knowledge, letters, and spirit.
+A young man named Saul was bent on eliminating Christianity from the face of the earth.
+He was a Jew, a Pharisee (well-versed in the Old Testament), a man of knowledge, letters, and spirit.

 Then Jesus directly intervened.
 The risen savior appeared to Saul on the road to Damascus—an encounter that completely transformed him.
 This man Saul became the beloved apostle, saint, evangelist, theologian, and pastor we call Paul.